[object Object]

 What you’ll learn

-• The core SQL basics
+• The core SQL fundamentals

-• Managing and filtering data in a database management system.
+• Managing and filtering data in a database management system

-• Creating and managing tables.
+• Creating and managing tables

-• Applying various types of filters (filtering with ranges, patterns, options, etc.).
+• Applying various types of filters (filtering with ranges, patterns, options, etc.)

-• Using different aggregate functions, joins, and subqueries.
+• Using different aggregate functions, joins, and subqueries

 How you’ll learn